pedrolcl/dmidiplayer/docs/dmidiplayer.1.md

 **DRUMSTICKRT**

-:   Location of Drumstick::RT plugins if they are not
+:   Location of Drumstick::RT plugins.
+Useful if the plugins are not
     installed at a standard place.

 # BUGS